 A good candidate is any patient who suffers from facial volume loss and desires correction.
 It’s important the patient has good to excellent health and realistic expectations regarding their outcome.

-Dr. Scott Thompson, a double board certified facial plastic surgeon in Utah, has extensive experience with fat grafting.
-During your consultation, he will discuss your concerns as well as your goals and motivations for surgery.
+Drs.
+Scott Thompson and Douglas Henstrom, double board certified facial plastic surgeons in Utah, have extensive experience with fat grafting.
+During your consultation, they will discuss your concerns as well as your goals and motivations for surgery.
 An exam and review of your current and previous health history will also take place.

-He will then examine the structures of your face and eyes, and will make recommendations he feels will help you achieve your aesthetic goals.
-Dr. Thompson will discuss the procedure(s) he recommends and give information on where incisions will be placed, possible risks and complications, and make any non-surgical recommendations to enhance the overall surgical outcome.
+They will then examine the structures of your face and eyes, and will make recommendations they feels will help you achieve your aesthetic goals.
+Your surgeon will discuss the procedure(s) he recommends and give information on where incisions will be placed, possible risks and complications, and make any non-surgical recommendations to enhance the overall surgical outcome.

-Dr. Thompson will advise you to avoid taking aspirin, ibuprofen products, Vitamin E and certain herbal medications before surgery, as these medications can cause increased bleeding and/or bruising.
-He will also insist that you discontinue smoking for at least one month prior to surgery to ensure proper healing, if applicable.
+Your surgeon will advise you to avoid taking aspirin, ibuprofen products, Vitamin E and certain herbal medications before surgery, as these medications can cause increased bleeding and/or bruising.
+They will also insist that you discontinue smoking for at least one month prior to surgery to ensure proper healing, if applicable.

-Jessica, Dr. Thompson’s Patient Care Coordinator, will then provide you with all the financial details on any procedure discussed at your consultation and give financing options if applicable.
+Your Patient Care Coordinator will then provide you with all the financial details on any procedure discussed at your consultation and give financing options if applicable.
 She can also help facilitate the next step in the process and/or provide additional resources, such as before and after photos, articles, educational videos, etc.

-Dr. Thompson will tailor your procedure to your specific needs since it does vary from patient to patient.
-Dr. Thompson often recommends a facelift to lift and tighten the facial skin in conjunction with fat injections to restore volume.
+Our surgeons will tailor your procedure to your specific needs since it does vary from patient to patient.
+Drs.
+Thompson and Henstrom often recommend a facelift to lift and tighten the facial skin in conjunction with fat injections to restore volume.
 See our facelift page for more information on the procedure and recovery.